BZoennchen/supercollider-book/chapters/supercollider/pattern/4-events.md

 ipd.Audio(audio_path)
 ```

-In that case, you can hear that the notes 7, 0 and 10, 3 are played simultaniously since the next even starts after the notes -7 and 3 are played!
+In that case, you can hear that the notes 7, 0 and 10, 3 are played simultaneously since the next event starts after the notes -7 and 3 are played!

 We will see the effect of the different timing parameters later on when we actually play a stream of events.